 The main part of the measurement system is a NDIR analyser (Siemens Ultramat 3 from 1984 to 2006; LI-COR Li-7000 from 2007 till present, working simultaneously with a LI-COR Li-6252 from 2008 till present).
 Upstream of the NDIR, a cryocool trap is used to reduce the dew point of ambient air to -65 C.

 Between calibrations, ambient air is analysed continuously and raw data are stored.
 Physical data are obtained using the instrument calibrations performed using 3 working standards.

-Nitrous Oxide and Sulphur Hexafluoride (measured in-situ continuously since 2007 with a GC-ECD)
+In situ measurement of Nitrous Oxide and Sulphur Hexafluoride since 2007 using a GC-ECD

 Since 1991, IARC collects weekly ambient air in a pair of flasks for the NOAA/ESRL/GMD CCGG Cooperative Air Sampling Network.
 NOAA/ESRL/GMD/CCGG analyses in these samples the mixing ratio of carbon dioxide (and its stable isotope ratios), methane, carbon monoxide, hydrogen, nitrous oxide, sulphur hexafluoride, and recently, some more trace gases.

 Since 1984, IARC collects carbon dioxide samples (using a sodium hydroxide solution) for the Carbon Cycle Group, Institut für Umweltphysik, University of Heidelberg.
 They analyse such samples for the radioactive isotope carbon 14.

 After processing and quality controlling, IARC greenhouse gases data are submitted to the WMO GAW World Data Center for Greenhouse Gases (WDCGG).